OM sham shanaishcharaye samah

 Professor Shani is most comfortable in His teaching practice when He:

 Enduring Shani produces best results * during the passage of lengthy periods of time * when He is placed in a kendra-bhava 1-4-7-10.

 Shani also performs well *with age, realism, and common-sense experience* when placed in the upachaya bhava-3, bhava-6, bhava-10, and bhava-11.

-karmesha-10 in bhava-1 for Mesha-lagna or Vrishabha lagna = distinguished governance (10) in conditions of government corruption, greed, ethnic violence, blood feud, superstitious fears.
+karmesha-10 in bhava-1 for Mesha-lagna or Urisha indriya-lagna = distinguished governance (10) in conditions of government corruption, greed, ethnic violence, blood feud, superstitious fears.

-Vriddhipathi-11 in bhava-1 for Mesha-lagna or Meena lagna
+vriddhi-pati-11 in bhava-1 for Mesha-lagna or Meena indriya-lagna

-A rigid social environment, typically characterized by strict hierarchical ranking and tight unforgiving formal protocol.
+Shani [nīcha] may impose a fearful, rigid, fear-based bloodline-based social pyramid, typically with strict hierarchical ranking and tight unforgiving formal protocol.
+Tribal caste domination.